Assisting physicians in the prevention and treatment of respiratory system diseases and disorders

-See the advising checklist to review the specific requirements that must be met to enter the applicant pool for the LLCC Respiratory Care program.
+See the Respiratory Care Program Admission Checklist to review the specific requirements that must be met to enter the applicant pool for the LLCC Respiratory Care program.

 Open house information sessions

 Mandatory informational sessions are conducted to share information and answer questions regarding the LLCC Respiratory Care program in an open house format.
 Come learn and tour our program located at HSHS St. John’s Hospital.